← Back to Today's Slate

 Recent Form Score

-Combined Danger Score (Final)
+Combined Fat Pitch Score (Final)

-dangerScore = (recentFormScore × 0.60) + (seasonScore × 0.40)
+fatPitchScore = (recentFormScore × 0.60) + (seasonScore × 0.40)

 Recent form is weighted 60% because a pitcher's last few outings are more predictive than their full season line.

-Danger Badge Thresholds
+Fat Pitch Badge Thresholds

 ScoreBadgeMeaning